 The telephony log shows all the phone calls and SMS messages sent by Duo.
 These could be initiated by administrator login to the Admin Panel, user login to Duo protected services, or device enrollment and activations links sent to users and administrators (as shown in the "Context" column).

 The number in the "Credits" column shows how many credits were deducted from your telephony credits balance for each phone call or message.

-Click the Export button in the upper right side of the log display and select CSV, JSON, or PDF to download a copy of the log.
-You can also select URL to obtain a direct link to your current telephony log view.
+Click the Export button in the upper right side of the log display and select from the available export options, which may include CSV or JSON which will download a copy of the log.
+You may also select Print which will go directly to your browser's print dialog or URL to obtain a direct link to your current telephony log view.

 The administrator actions log shows activity by your organization's Duo administrators.
 Examples of logged administrator actions include:

 Click on any of the column headings to sort log entries by that column.

 Click on the link in the "Action" column to see more details.

 The authentication log event display may be filtered by administrator.